-Two Lynchburg College students are competing in the National Association of Teachers of Singing Mid-Atlantic Regional Conference in Charleston, South Carolina this weekend.
+Two University of Lynchburg students are competing in the National Association of Teachers of Singing Mid-Atlantic Regional Conference in Charleston, South Carolina this weekend.

 Hattie Bays ’18 and Katie-Lee Melvin ’18 each scored honors for their solos in the statewide conference last month to secure spots in the regional competition.

 Hattie is performing “Sure on this Shining Night” by Samuel Barber, “Bel Piacere” by Handel, and “In Uomini” by Mozart.
 Katie-Lee is singing A. E. Housman’s “Loveliest of Trees” and two Italian songs — “Para Gloria” and “Ill Mio bel Foco.”